ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/stoplight.md

 "linkTitle": "Stoplight",
 "weight":"5",
 "date": "2020-04-14",
-"description": "API-first design with AMPLIFY API Management and Stoplight."
+"description": "API-first design with Amplify API Management and Stoplight."
 }

 For API design, Axway and [Stoplight](https://stoplight.io) work in partnership.
-This page gives an overview of the possibilities Stoplight offers and how it can be integrated into your AMPLIFY API Management platform.
+This page gives an overview of the possibilities Stoplight offers and how it can be integrated into your Amplify API Management platform.
 Following the API-first approach, it is important to have a powerful API design tool that can be used by non-technical people to develop OpenAPI 2.0 / 3.0 API definitions.

 ## Stoplight Studio